Belinda (Rice novel): Publication

 Belinda was published originally in hardcover in October 1986 by Arbor House, as well as published in softcover by Fitzhenry & Whiteside Ltd., at the same time.
 Jove Books published it again in May 1988 in soft cover.

+Reception

+Publishers Weekly wrote: "The concluding chapters are badly marred by a heavy dose of saccharine, but its rivetingly seductive, gothic overtones lend a fine, eerie flavor to scenes stretching from brash Hollywood deals to the darkness of an enshrined house in New Orleans."
+Kirkus Reviews concluded: "Lusty, provocative, and--despite its kiddie-porn core--more entertaining than shocking, Belinda is Lolita with a refreshing 80's twist."